Forming young minds and hearts in what is True, Good, and Beautiful.

 The Goal: Biblical Paideia

-We do not use "Christian" as a flavor or condiment added to a secular base of knowledge.
-A faithful Christian school is not simply a secular institution that adds a chapel service and a Bible class as a spiritual garnish.
-Instead, we confess that Jesus Christ is Lord over every square inch of the curriculum.
+This is why we reject the use of "Christian" as a flavor added to an otherwise secular base of knowledge.
+A faithful Christian school is not a secular institution with a chapel service and a Bible class bolted on.
+Jesus Christ is Lord over every square inch of the curriculum, from algebra to art.
+Fathers are commanded in Ephesians 6:4 to raise children in the "paideia of the Lord," and as educators we exist to help fathers fulfill that command.

 Theological & Cultural Distinctives